LostNerdUK/cPanel-to-UKFast-eCloud-Vault/README.md

 Really, that should be it

 ## Known Issues ##
-If you receive an error when validating the destination regarding not being able to find the file, make sure that in Notepad++ you have the UNIX/OSX EOL Conversion active, save the file and re-upload it.
+1. If you receive an error when validating the destination regarding not being able to find the file, make sure that in Notepad++ you have the UNIX/OSX EOL Conversion active, save the file and re-upload it.
 Linux likes to be picky, but don't we all?

+2. Pruning old backups currently does not work.
+Files would need to be uploaded to S3 with the prefix "rwxsSrT-", a permission string to work correctly.
+I'll look into this one.

 ## Logging ##